Fig Group

 Commercial and civil sets

 Commercial chambers around the Temple and Lincoln's Inn receive DDQs from the City firms they accept instructions from.
-Magic Circle and silver-circle firms increasingly include Cyber Essentials as an explicit line item in their supplier standards, alongside ISO 27001 alignment and cyber insurance confirmation.
-For a set receiving instructions from a Magic Circle firm on a cross-border dispute with sensitive client data, Cyber Essentials is no longer optional.
+Magic Circle and silver-circle firms increasingly list Cyber Essentials as an explicit supplier-standard line item - and for sensitive cross-border work it is no longer optional.

 6-hour guarantee